prenigma/testfou/examples/formbot/data/nlufou.md

 - can you find me a hotel
 - i need a hotel please
 - can you find a hotel
+- i want to sleep
+- i want to have some rest
+- i'm tired i want to sleep
+- i am tired show me hotels
+- tired show me where i can rest
+- get me a good hotel

 ## intent:ask_restaurant
 - restaurants